w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

 ::: {.column width="60%"}

 Profile real-time sensor data through a **machine learning model**

+- Interpolation of the real-time sensor data through machine learning
+- Requires time for data collection and training/testing

 In the *offline pipeline*, we train the model given the soil texture as input...